BenjaminPlanterose/UMtools/README.md

 ## Why UMtools?

-A great range of R-packages have already been developed to analyze data from Illumina's DNA methylation microarray platforms such as minfi, ENmix, ChAMP, EWAStools, etc.
+A great range of R-packages have already been developed to analyze data from Illumina's DNA methylation microarray platforms such as minfi, wateRmelon, ENmix, ChAMP, lumi, methylumi, meffil, EWAStools, etc.
 Where does UMtools fit in this ecosystem?
 UMtools focuses on the low-level analysis of Illumina DNA methylation microarray data, at the level of fluorescence intensities.

 We believe that we can harvest much more from the IDAT file, Illumina's propietary format.
 For example, the standard deviation across beads has rarely been mentioned in the